Written Qualifying Examination

 The Written Qualifying Examination, a requirement of the Postdoctoral Master's Degree Program, demonstrates your ability to integrate and synthesize the core competencies of the program.

-You are eligible for the Written Qualifying Examination after your research proposal packet has been submitted to and approved by the CCaTS Postdoctoral Programs Executive Committee, and within six months of completion of the following courses with a minimum 3.0 GPA:
+You are eligible for the Written Qualifying Examination after your research proposal packet has been submitted to and approved by the CCaTS Master's and Certificate Programs Executive Committee, and within six months of completion of the following courses.
+To be eligible to take the exam, your GPA for these six required courses must be 3.0 or higher.

-- CTSC 5600: Statistics in Clinical and Translational Research (summer, winter)
+- CTSC 5600: Introduction to Statistics in Clinical and Translational Research (summer, winter).

-- CTSC 5601: Utilizing Statistics in Clinical Research (summer, spring)
+- CTSC 5602: Introduction to Utilizing Statistical Software in Clinical and Translational Research (summer, spring).

 Scheduling your exam